 Angling amid the scenic beauty of Crater Lake is an experience long to be remembered.
 In recent years only rainbow trout and silverside salmon have been planted.
-Previous to 1888, when the first fish were planted, no piscatorial life existed in Crater Lake.
-It is now recognized as one of the best fishing lakes in the national park system.
-Fishing with flies and trolling have proved to be equally successful methods for catching the daily limit of 12 fish per person.
+Crater Lake is recognized as one of the best fishing lakes in the national park system.
+Trolling has proved to be the most successful method of catching the daily limit of 12 fish per person.
 From July 1 to September 5 rowboats are available.
 Shore fishing is usually available from the latter part of June until late September, depending on weather conditions.
 No license is needed to fish in Crater Lake.
-Creel censuses made during the past three years indicate the fish caught average 16 inches in length and 2 pounds in weight.
+Creel censuses made during the past 4 years indicate the fish caught vary from one-half pound to 6 pounds in weight.